jonnonz1/nz-statute-book/acts/public/1908/commissions-of-inquiry-act-1908.md

 ### 2A Application of this Act and relationship to Inquiries Act 2013
 This Act applies to—
-  (a) any entity that is or may be established under an enactment enacted before the commencement of the Inquiries Act 2013 (including those listed in Schedule 1 of that Act), and that derives powers from this Act; and
+  (a) any entity that is or may be established under an enactment that is, or that (with or without modification) corresponds to or replaces, an enactment enacted before the commencement of the Inquiries Act 2013 (including those listed in Schedule 1 of that Act), and that derives powers from this Act; and
   (b) any commission of inquiry or Royal commission appointed under this Act that has not completed its functions and obligations before the commencement of the Inquiries Act 2013.

 ### 3 Members of Commissions protected
-So long as any member of any such Commission acts bona fide in the discharge of his duties, no action shall lie against him for anything he may report or say in the course of the inquiry.
+So long as any member of any such Commission acts bona fide in the discharge of his or her duties, no action shall lie against him or her for anything he or she may report or say in the course of the inquiry.

 ### 4 Commissioners' powers
-(1) For the purposes of the inquiry, every such Commission shall have the powers of the District Court, in the exercise of its civil jurisdiction, in respect of citing parties and conducting and maintaining order at the inquiry.
+(1) For the purposes of the inquiry, every such Commission shall have the powers of the District Court, in the exercise of its civil jurisdiction, in respect of citing parties, and conducting and maintaining order at the inquiry.
 (2)

 ### 4A Persons entitled to be heard
-(1) Any person shall, if he is a party to the inquiry or satisfies the Commission that he has an interest in the inquiry apart from any interest in common with the public, be entitled to appear and be heard at the inquiry.
+(1) Any person shall, if he or she is a party to the inquiry or satisfies the Commission that he or she has an interest in the inquiry apart from any interest in common with the public, be entitled to appear and be heard at the inquiry.
-(2) Any person who satisfies the Commission that any evidence given before it may adversely affect his interests shall be given an opportunity during the inquiry to be heard in respect of the matter to which the evidence relates.
+(2) Any person who satisfies the Commission that any evidence given before it may adversely affect his or her interests shall be given an opportunity during the inquiry to be heard in respect of the matter to which the evidence relates.
-(3) Every person entitled, or given an opportunity, to be heard under this section may appear in person or by his counsel or agent.
+(3) Every person entitled, or given an opportunity, to be heard under this section may appear in person or by his or her counsel or agent.

 ### 4B Evidence
 (1) The Commission may receive as evidence any statement, document, information, or matter that in its opinion may assist it to deal effectively with the subject of the inquiry, whether or not it would be admissible in a Court of law.